 It’s really an opportunity cost issue.
 It’s not so much that you’re spending your time on events, it’s that you’re not spending your time meeting with your donors.
 That’s why I set a two event maximum for the vast majority of my small shop fundraising clients.
 This allows them to have two big attention-getting events per year (ideally targeting different audiences), but only has them in event mode for half of the year.
 This allows them to focus their efforts on donor visits and major gifts for the other half of the year.

 So, how many events do you currently run?
 How much of the year do you spend in event mode?
 And how does your donor visit count fare during those months?
-It’s time to take a close look and see if all of those events are really worth the time spent on them!
+Join the discussion in our private Facebook group, the Fundraising Fish Fry.
+We’d love to hear your thoughts!